 The Laguna Beach Police Department believes in a community-based policing philosophy, which follows the principle that when communities and law enforcement engage in transparent communication and mutual cooperation, the community as a whole is better served.
 As a result, personnel from the department are involved in all aspects of community, including schools, neighborhoods and community organizations.

-For more information about the services we provide, please take a look at our Annual Report.
+For more information about the services we provide, please take a look at our Biennial Report.